-The precautionary principle is not strictly analogous to the other analytical and assessment methods but still can be considered a method for decision support.
+^{} The precautionary principle is not strictly analogous to the other analytical and assessment methods but still can be considered a method for decision support.
 The precautionary principle prescribes how to bring scientific uncertainty into the decision-making process by explicitly formalizing precaution and bringing it to the forefront of the deliberations.
 It posits that significant actions (ranging from doing nothing to banning a potentially harmful substance or activity, for instance) may be justified when the degree of possible harm is large and irreversible.

 Figure 8.1.
-Total Carbon Market Value per Year (in million dollars nominal) (C5 Box 5.1).
+Total carbon market value per year in \$US million (nominal).
+(2004 hindering decision-making concerning

+2 figures are for the first five months of the year only.)
+(C5 Box 5.1).

-9. What are the most important uncertainties hindering decision-making concerning ecosystems?
+9. What are the most important uncertainties

+3 ecosystems?

-The MA was unable to provide adequate scientific information to answer a number of important policy questions related to ecosystem services and human well-being.
-In some cases, the scientific information may well exist already but the process used and time frame available prevented either access to the needed information or its assessment.
-But in many cases either the data needed to answer the questions were unavailable or the knowledge of the ecological or social system was inadequate.
-We identify the following information gaps that, if addressed, could significantly enhance the ability of a process like the MA to answer policy-relevant questions posed by decision-makers (CWG, SWG, RWG, SGWG).
+- 4 The MA was unable to provide adequate scientific information to inform a number of - 5 important policy questions related to ecosystem services and human well-being.
+In some - 6 cases, the scientific information may well exist already but the process used and time- - 7 frame available was unable to access or assess the information.
+But in many cases, it is - 8 clear that either the data needed to answer the questions were unavailable or the - 9 knowledge of the ecological or social systems was inadequate.
+We identify the following - 10 key uncertainties that, if reduced, could significantly enhance the ability of a process like - the MA to answer policy-relevant questions posed by decision-makers.

-Conditions and Trends
+12 Conditions and Trends

-- There are major gaps in global and national monitoring systems that result in the absence of well-documented, comparable, time-series information for many ecosystem features and that pose significant barriers in assessing conditions and trends in ecosystem services.
-Moreover, in a number of cases, including hydrological systems, the condition of the monitoring systems that do exist is declining. - Although for 30 years remote sensing capacity has been available that could enable rigorous global monitoring of land cover change, financial resources have not been available to process this information, and thus accurate measurements of land cover change are only available on a case study basis. - Information on land degradation in drylands is extremely poor.
-Major shortcomings in the currently available assessments point to the need for a systematic global monitoring program, leading to the development of a scientifically credible, consistent baseline of the state of land degradation and desertification. - There is little replicable data on global forest extent that can be tracked over time - There is no reasonably accurate global map of wetlands. - There are major gaps in information on nonmarketed ecosystem services, particularly regulating, cultural, and supporting services. - There is no complete inventory of species and limited information on the actual distributions of many important plant and animal species. - More information is needed concerning: - the nature of interactions among drivers in particular regions and across scales; - the responses of ecosystems to changes in the availability of important nutrients and carbon dioxide; - nonlinear changes in ecosystems, predictability of thresholds, and structural and dynamic characteristics of systems that lead to threshold and irreversible changes; and, - quantification and prediction of the relationships between biodiversity changes and changes in ecosystem services for particular places and times.
+- There are major gaps in global and national monitoring systems that result in the absence of well-documented, comparable, and time-series information for many ecosystem features and that pose significant barriers in assessment conditions and trends in ecosystem services.
+Moreover, in a number of cases, including hydrological systems, the monitoring systems that exist are declining in condition.
+These gaps include: - Although remote sensing information is now regularly being gathered that could enable rigorous global monitoring of habitat change, the financial resources are not available to process this information and thus accurate measurements of land cover change are only available on a case study basis. - o Information on land degradation in drylands is extremely poor.
+Major shortcomings in the currently available assessments point to the need for a systematic global monitoring program, leading to the development of a scientifically credible, consistent baseline of the state of land degradation and desertification (UNCCD Synthesis Report). - o There is little replicable data on global forest extent that can be tracked over time (C28.7); - o There is no reasonably accurate global map of wetlands (C28.7).

+There are major gaps in information on non-marketed ecosystem services, particularly regulating, cultural, and supporting services.
+(CWG)

+- There is no complete inventory of species, and limited information on the actual distributions of many important plant and animal species. - Research in the following areas could significantly improve information available for decision-makers: - o the nature of interactions among drivers in particular regions and across scales; - o the responses of ecosystems to changes in the availability of important nutrients and carbon dioxide: - o non-linear changes in ecosystems, predictability of thresholds, and structural and dynamic characteristics of systems that lead to threshold and irreversible changes (C28.7): - o quantification and prediction of the relationships between biodiversity changes and changes in ecosystem services for particular places and times (C28.7);